elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/support/google-analytics.md

 **Event Details**

-The following Redfast events are reported to the Google Analytics instance as they occur during the user's session.
+The following Redfast events are sent to the Google Analytics instance as they occur during the user's session.

 | Activity                  | Description                                                                                                                                    |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |